marcoconti83/EasyDialogs/README.md

 # EasyDialogs

-EasyDialogs makes creating forms and input dialogs on macOS simple and concise.
+_EasyDialogs_ simplifies the task of programmatically creating forms and input dialogs on _macOS_.

+The focus is on ease of use for the developer rather than customization or beautiful controls.
+As such, the intended use is for the quick creation of internal tools rather than consumer applications.
+But don't let me stop you if that's your goal :-)

-It provides input dialogs for text, numbers, dropdown and multiple selection.
+This library provides input dialogs for text, numbers, dropdown, multiple selection and more.
+All controls are intended to be created programmatically, i.e. without using interface builder.

-# Example
+## Example

 ![Example](https://user-images.githubusercontent.com/620000/30260589-914d88f0-96c8-11e7-9be3-b23df188d638.png)